Watch Dogs: Legion: Plot

-DedSec eventually deal with both Larsen and Malik, before infiltrating a slave auction hosted by Clan Kelley's leader, Mary Kelley, where they discover Kelley helped Zero Day smuggle their explosives into the country.
+DedSec eventually deal with both Larsen and Malik, before infiltrating a slave auction hosted by Mary Kelley, where they discover Kelley helped Zero Day smuggle their explosives into the country.
 After gathering enough evidence to get Kelley convicted, DedSec and Metropolitan Police Service (MPS) Detective Kaitlyn Lau attempt to capture her, but after realizing that Kelley will walk free regardless, they leave her to be killed by her former slaves.
-DedSec next sabotage Cass's drone project and expose his crimes to the public, prompting him to take refuge at Albion's headquarters in the Tower of London.
+DedSec next sabotage Cass's drone project and expose his crimes to the public, including providing aid and planning in the Zero Day bombings, prompting him to take refuge at Albion's headquarters in the Tower of London.
 Fearing Cass will attempt to retaliate against his enemies, DedSec storm the Tower and kill Cass.

-As DedSec celebrate their successes, Zero Day hacks the group, stealing the tech they had acquired.
+As DedSec celebrate their successes, Zero Day hacks the group, stealing the tech they had acquired from their enemies.
 Tracing the hack, they discover that Sabine was behind the bombings and Zero Day, and that Cass helped her until double-crossing her for control of data gathering technology.
 In response, Sabine restarted DedSec simply to get revenge on Cass, recover what he had stolen, and seek out other components.
 DedSec discover Sabine intends to use the stolen technology to create a patch for Bagley and take control of Britain's ctOS infrastructure, plunging the country into chaos in hopes it will force society to forgo technology and restart.
 To prevent this, Bagley agrees to be shut down.
 Avoiding the chaos caused by Sabine, a DedSec operative goes to hack Blume's radio tower, to prevent the patch from being spread.
 Sabine confronts them, but the operative lowers the tower's fins and sends her falling to her apparent death.
 Meanwhile, another operative shuts down Bagley's primary server at Broca Tech, ending the crisis.

 While the British government reviews its contract with Albion and the MPS begins work to resume operations, DedSec finally clear their names and are praised for exposing considerable crimes and corruption across London.
 In an epilogue scene, they manage to restore Bagley to his original state, and continue to rely on him to help them finish off loose ends around London.